open-tiktoka/DouyinPy/docs/source/users/explanation.rst

 How it Works
 ************

-TikTokPy works without needing any login information or cookies.
+DouyinPy works without needing any login information or cookies.
 This is powerful for anonymity and avoiding timeouts, but this does come with its limitations.

-TikTokPy grabs information in two steps:
+DouyinPy grabs information in two steps:

 Grabbing Preloaded Content
 ==========================

-When you load a TikTok page, some JavaScript performs an API call and inserts the data directly into the HTML of the page.
-This data is used to insert any preloaded videos, comments, users, etc. This data is not removed from the HTML, so TikTokPy grabs it do initialize its data models.
+When you load a Douyin page, some JavaScript performs an API call and inserts the data directly into the HTML of the page.
+This data is used to insert any preloaded videos, comments, users, etc. This data is not removed from the HTML, so DouyinPy grabs it do initialize its data models.

 The data is saved in the HTML in a script tag: